CommunityToolkit/Labs-GazeControls/README.md

   <Button Style="{StaticResource Symbol}" Content="&#xE750;" k:GazeKeyboard.VK="8"/>
   ```

 * If a button has the `VKList` property, the control expects a set of virtual key codes as `Int32` values and injects that list of keys in sequence.
-E.g. in `MinAAC.xaml` you can see the `VKList` property assigned for clearing the textbox as follows.
+E.g. in `MinAAC.xml` you can see the `VKList` property assigned for clearing the textbox as follows.

   ```
     <Button Grid.Row="2" Grid.Column="9" Style="{StaticResource Symbol}" Content="&#xE74D;">